Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = 1.2.0 =

 * Change backend-attrb and backend-product to allow percentage markup.
-* Change backend-product and frontend to store actual product-attribute markups in postmeta.
+* Change backend-product and frontend to store actual product-attribute markups in post meta.

 = 1.1.1 =